centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/idna-uts46.md

 ### Using it in-browser

-Use file `uts46bundle.js` as JavaScript include.
+Use file `uts46bundle.js` (or the minified variant) as JavaScript include.
 The Tool will then be available as ispapiIdnconverter object in Javascript.

 ## Known issues